 We do not have employment agreements with any of our named executive officers.
 Upon commencement of employment, each named executive officer received an offer letter outlining the initial terms of employment, including base salary and cash incentive compensation.
-None of these terms affected compensation paid to our named executive officers in 2016 and will not affect compensation paid in future years.
+None of these terms affected compensation paid to our named executive officers in 2017 except with respect to certain payments made and equity awards granted to Mr. Gottlieb prior to becoming an executive officer of the Company.
+The terms of our named executive officers' offer letters will not affect compensation paid in future years.